Industry and trade groups provide education on medical cannabis for healthcare professionals.

 The overall scientific understanding of medical cannabis has improved dramatically in recent years, but that knowledge hasn’t necessarily made its way down to the on-the-ground healthcare workers who have the most direct interaction with patients.
-A recent entry in the medical journal Drug, Healthcare and Patient Safety acknowledges that one of the root causes for health professionals’ apprehension about prescribing medical cannabis is due to a lack of available comprehensive educational resources.
+A recent entry in the medical journal Drug, Healthcare and Patient Safety acknowledges that one of the root causes for health professionals’ apprehension about prescribing medical cannabis is a lack of available comprehensive educational resources.

 “Many physicians feel that a robust understanding of cannabis would increase their comfort with (medical cannabis).
 The basis of this knowledge is particularly relevant for a large demographic of the population presenting with chronic conditions that have reported to be self-medicating with marijuana where conventional therapies have failed in improving the overall quality of life,” the journal reads.

 Despite the apprehensions that remain, medical cannabis has certainly caught on in Canada, and the market is growing too fast to be ignored.
-The Canadian medical cannabis market brought on $600 million in 2017.
-By 2022, the market is projected to hit $2.38 billion.
+In 2017, The Canadian medical cannabis market brought in C$600 million.
+By 2022, the market is projected to hit C$2.38 billion.

 Shedding light: Cannabis education for healthcare professionals

 Clearly, there’s currently an unmet need for comprehensive education for assessment, dosing and monitoring to ensure that medical cannabis therapy is carried out safely and effectively.
 Fortunately, the solution is now coming from multiple sources.
 Both industry and trade groups have recognized the value of this type of education and have put together their own comprehensive programs.